 3. Never mix it with ammonia.
 Mixed with bleach converts the chlorine in bleach to chloramine gas.
 Breathing in the fumes can cause coughing, shortness of breath, and pneumonia.

-4. Never such as vinegar or window cleaner create chlorine gas in bleach.
+4. Never mix acidic compounds such as vinegar or window cleaner create chlorine gas in bleach.
 When mixed with bleach, excessive exposure can cause chest pain, vomiting, and even death.

-5. Do not mix converts to chloroform when mixed with bleach.
+5. Do not mix Alcohol as it converts to chloroform when mixed with bleach.
 Breathing in chloroform can cause fatigue, dizziness, and fainting.

 729: NEJM-DG Alerts: Patients with COVID-19 who had ST-segment elevation had a poor prognosis.

 Sripal Bangalore, MD, New York University Grossman School of Medicine, identified 18 patients with COVID-19 and ST-segment elevation treated at 6 New York City hospitals.
 The median age of the patients was 63 years, 83% were men, 33% had chest pain around the time of ST-segment elevation, 65% had hypertension, 41% had hypercholesterolemia, 35% had diabetes, and 18% had a history of coronary artery disease.
 Of the patients, 10 (56%) had ST-segment elevation at the time of presentation, and in the other 8 patients, it developed during hospitalisation (median, 6 days).